Planning Software Demos for Your Company? Here are 5 Things You Need to Know

 Distance Demo?
 Pick Your Apps and Sharing Carefully

 Always ask clients what apps they prefer to communicate.
-If the app doesn’t include screen-sharing, politely suggest one of your own web conference app preferences that allows you to share screens for a basic software demo.
+If the app doesn’t include screen-sharing, politely suggest one of your own web conference app preferences that allow you to share screens for a basic software demo.
 Test this content sharing model, start early, and make sure everyone can see you before you begin.
 If you don’t have much experience with web conference, starting holding them casually with teammates to get used to the format.

 If You Switch Hardware, Test and Retest Software